 The author, Julie Polanco, is a homeschooling mom of four from the Chicago area whose work has appeared in The Old Schoolhouse Magazine, Home Education Magazine, many trade publications, and has developed a high school botany course for SchoolhouseTeachers.com.

 She has a wide spectrum view into homeschooling since she graduated her oldest in 2016 and continues in the trenches with her other children.
 Human nature often keeps us focused on the pigeonhole we are in and overlooks the bigger picture we should consider.
 God Schooling walks through issues facing lower and upper elementary ages, teens, and discusses everything in between.

 Part 1: Dispelling Myths

 She shares her struggles in the beginning with fear driving all of her decisions and despite her best efforts, things just weren’t working well.
 Through prayer, soul-searching and a slow, but steady walk in a different direction, a different, Christ-led unschooling approach was born.
 For a deeper look, check out the Crew’s reviews below.

-A big thank you to Amy of the WRITE Balance for writing this introductory post.
+A big thank you to Amy of the WRITE Balance for writing this introductory article.